 Vacuum constriction devices

 Vacuum constriction devices consist of an acrylic cylinder that is placed over the penis.
-A lubricant is used to create a good seal between the body and the cylinder and a pump mechanism is used to create a vacuum inside the cylinder, which allows a patient to achieve an adequate erection.
-If an adequate erection is achieved, a band or ring is then placed over the base of the penis (the part of the penis closest to the body), which is used to help maintain the erection.
-Although some men find these devices helpful for achieving intercourse, many men find the band at the base to be uncomfortable or find the device to be somewhat cumbersome.
-These detractions tend to limit the number of men who choose this therapy following radical prostatectomy.
+A lubricant is used to create a good seal between the body and the cylinder, and a pump mechanism is used to create a vacuum inside the cylinder, which allows a patient to achieve an adequate erection.
+If an adequate erection is achieved, a band or ring is then placed over the base of the penis (the part of the penis closest to the body), which helps maintain the erection.
+Although some men find these devices helpful for achieving intercourse, many men find the band at the base to be uncomfortable, or the device to be somewhat awkward.
+This tends to limit the number of men who choose this therapy following radical prostatectomy.

 Intracavernous or penile injections

-This therapy involves using an applicator to place a suppository or pellet into the urethra (or tube that carries the urine).
+This therapy involves using an applicator to place a suppository or pellet into the urethra (the tube that carries the urine).
 The small applicator is placed into the tip of the urethra through the opening at the end of the penis.
 The insertion is usually not uncomfortable.
-The medication contained in the pellet is the same as that used in penile injection therapies but contains 50 to 100 times more medication.
-This is because the medication has to be absorbed by the urethra and travel into the erection chamber.
+The medication contained in the pellet is the same as that in penile injection therapies, but contains 50 to 100 times more medication because the medication has to be absorbed by the urethra and travel into the erection chamber.

-While this medication can, at times, produce an adequate erection, in most men, the erection produced is generally felt to be unsatisfactory.
-In addition, the higher amount of medication that needs to be inserted and absorbed causes considerable discomfort in many men, particularly after radical prostatectomy.
-This alternative, therefore, is not an attractive option for most men who are post-prostatectomy.
+While this medication can, at times, produce an adequate erection, most men find the erection generally unsatisfactory.
+In addition, the higher amount of medication causes a great deal of discomfort in many men, especially after radical prostatectomy.
+This alternative, therefore, is not an attractive option for most men who have had a prostatectomy.
 Sometimes intraurethral therapy is combined with oral medication when either one of these therapies fails as single therapy.
-However, relatively few men respond to this combination, and the combination is quite expensive.
+However, the combination is quite expensive and relatively few men respond to it.

 Penile implants or prostheses

-Clinical studies have demonstrated a high degree of patient satisfaction with penile prostheses.
-Patients who have had bilateral or unilateral nerve-sparing surgery are usually counseled to wait a year to see how their recovery progresses.
-Sometimes the degree of recovery combined with a non-surgical alternative can achieve a satisfactory response and reduce the need or desire for surgery.
+Studies have shown a high degree of patient satisfaction with penile prostheses.
+Patients who have had bilateral or unilateral nerve-sparing surgery are usually advised to wait a year to see how their recovery progresses.
+Sometimes the degree of recovery, combined with a non-surgical treatment, can achieve a satisfactory response and reduce the need or desire for surgery.

 Patients in whom non-surgical therapies fail or who find other options unacceptable, even if they do get a response, may be candidates for a penile prosthesis.
 Problems that can occur with prosthetic devices include infections (in which case the device needs to be removed and a new one inserted) or device malfunction (which also results in the need to remove the device and consider inserting a new device).